-Easy-to-read medicine information about pravastatin – what it is, how to take pravastatin safely and possible side effects.
-Pravastatin is commonly called Pravachol or Cholvastin.
+Pravastatin is used to lower raised cholesterol.
+Find out how to take it safely and possible side effects.
+Pravastatin is also called Pravachol or Cholvastin.

 |Type of medicine||Also called|